Your Guide to Peripheral Artery & Vein Intervention

 Why is the Procedure Performed?

-The primary goal of these interventions is to alleviate symptoms of peripheral artery disease (PAD) and other vascular conditions, such as leg pain while walking (claudication), non-healing wounds, and to reduce the risk of limb amputation.
-It's also performed for deep vein thrombosis (DVT) and other venous disorders to improve blood flow and reduce symptoms like swelling and pain.
+The primary goal of these interventions is to alleviate symptoms of Peripheral Artery Disease (PAD) and other vascular conditions, such as leg pain while walking (claudication), non-healing wounds, and to reduce the risk of limb amputation.
+It is also performed for deep vein thrombosis (DVT) and other venous disorders to improve blood flow and reduce symptoms like swelling and pain.

 How is the Procedure Performed?